 - 9. Limitations of Previous Traffic Filtering Efforts - 9.1.
-Limitations in Previous DDoS Traffic Filtering Efforts
+Limitations in Previous DDoS Traffic Filtering Efforts and because the volumes of traffic may be such that they will otherwise significantly affect the performance of the network.

 The popularity of traffic-based, denial-of-service (DoS) attacks, which often requires the network operator to be able to use traffic filters for detection and mitigation, brings with it requirements that are not fully satisfied by existing tools.